oneapi-src/disease-prediction/README.md

 conda activate disease_pred_intel
 python run_training.py --logfile ../logs/intel.log --save_model_dir ../saved_models/intel --data_dir ../data/disease-prediction --intel --bf16
 ```
+> **_NOTE:_**  Please enable bf16 training only if you are using a platform that supports AVX512 bf16 instructions, they include the third generation Intel® Xeon® Scalable processors (Cooper Lake) and the fourth generation Intel® Xeon® Scalable processors (Sapphire Rapids).
+AVX512 bf16 instructions are **not** supported by Ice Lake which is also a third generation Intel® Xeon® Scalable processor.

 #### Model Inference with Intel® optimizations